sunnypiez/Moderation/README.md

 these codes are premade by slumber#9279, all work goes to her and only her!!

 if you'd like a custom bot made for you, contact slumbee@tutanota.com via e-mail for pricing and negotiations

+I used visual studio code to make this bot!